 William Alexander did not remain a widower for long.
 In 1862 he married Anne Hempson.

 The Hempsons were from the Suffolk-Essex border.
 Anne’s father John Hempson farmed about 200 acres of land at Ramsey in Essex, just outside the port of Harwich.
 In 1818 he married Lydia Davey of Bures St Mary Suffolk.
 Lydia brought some property to the marriage as her dowry: three cottages, and two tenements in the village of Great Oakley, all of which were rented out to tenants, at least in the 1830s.
 John and Lydia lived at Hill House in Ramsey.
-They had three daughters - Lydia, Anne and Mary - and then two sons - George and Amis.
-I can’t find a baptism record for Anne Hempson but from her replies to census officials down the years, she must have been born in 1820 or 1821.
+They had three daughters - Lydia, Anne and Mary - and three sons – John Amis, George and Amis.
+Anne Hempson was born on 6 October 1820.

 Anne’s younger sister Mary Hempson left home quite young - in 1847 she married John Charles Garrad, a businessman from Colchester.
 John Garrad died childless in 1865 and left Mary rather well-off.
 She was often abroad in the decades afterwards and it was Anne and Lydia who seem to have been closer as sisters, throughout their lives.

-John Hempson died in 1856 and the family broke up.
-Anne’s brother Amis and his wife Sarah Ann took over the farm.
-Amis became a noted breeder of shorthorn cattle.
-He also served on the Essex Chamber of Agriculture and on the local Board of Guardians where he seems to have been considered the local expert on rates and rates assessment.
-Anne’s mother and her two unmarried daughters moved to Bures in Suffolk where Lydia Hempson senior had grown up, though Anne was not at home with the two Lydias on the day of the 1861 census.
+John Hempson died in 1856 and the family went their separate ways.
+Anne’s brothers John Amis, and Amis, were both well-to-do farmers and livestock breeders; John Amis was also in business as a maltster, Amis was a member of his local Poor Law Board.
+Amis and his wife Sarah Ann took over John Hempson’s farm at Ramsey.
+John Amis Hempson and his wife Mary Charlotte moved to Erwarton in Suffolk and lived in Erwarton Hall in Suffolk.
+They may have moved in by 1858, when the Hall (originally built in 1575) was partially rebuilt.
+Anne’s mother and her two unmarried daughters moved to Bures in Suffolk where Lydia Hempson senior had grown up.
+Anne was not at home with the two Lydias on the day of the 1861 census.
 She was visiting family friends - barrister James Cockle, his wife Adelaide, and their two daughters.
-The Cockles were living at 76 Cambridge Terrace Paddington but James had been born in Great Oakley Essex and Adelaide in Walton Suffolk.
+The Cockles were living at 76 Cambridge Terrace Paddington but they both had family in Essex and Suffolk: James had been born in Great Oakley Essex and Adelaide in Walton Suffolk.

 William Alexander Ayton was also in London on the day of the 1861 census, staying at a hotel in Paddington.
 I have no idea how he and Anne Hempson met, but they might have met at this time - April 1861 - through the Cockles.
 They were married in Ramsey in the autumn of 1862.
 In 1863 Anne’s sister Lydia also married the vicar of a country parish - Mortimer Manley, vicar of Rainham in Essex.

 The first few months of William Alexander and Anne Ayton’s lives as a married couple were spent at Scampton, but in 1863 the inevitable day of William Alexander’s departure arrived: the Cayley family decided Reginald Cayley was ready to take over the vicarage they had ear-marked for him.
 I imagine William Alexander had been on the look-out for somewhere else to go for some time.
 The offer he accepted was made to him by John Lonsdale, bishop of Lichfield, who in the late 1820s had spent six years as rector of St George’s Bloomsbury and may have known the Ayton family slightly.
 The job was as curate of Oakengates in Shropshire, which to me looks like a signficant loss of church income and status for William Alexander: Oakengates already had a vicar who for some reason was not able to carry out his duties at the time; but the curate’s salary would be taken out of the salary of the vicarage and in 1872, the vicarage only paid £89 per year.
 William Alexander did still accept the job.
-Perhaps Anne’s own income made up the difference, financially speaking, and at some stage during his life - the most likely period is the 1840s or 1850s when his income was large, he was a bachelor, and the great railway share boom was on - William Alexander bought some shares in a railway company, which were still paying him dividends in the 1900s.
+Perhaps Anne’s own income made up the difference, financially speaking, and at some stage during his life William Alexander had bought some shares in a railway company, which were still paying him dividends in the 1900s.
 He and Anne could manage, therefore, on a small Church of England salary, and as long as he was left alone to pursue his own interests, William Alexander was prepared to put up with the job.

 William Alexander and Anne stayed at Edingale for another set of five years before making their last Church of England move in 1873, when Elizabeth Wykeham-Martin chose William Alexander to be vicar of the Martin family vicarage at Chacombe, about three miles north-east of Banbury.
 Mrs Wykeham-Martin must have been acting on behalf of her husband Philip, MP for Rochester and owner of the estate of Chacombe Priory, of land in Warwickshire, and of Leeds Castle in Kent.
 Elizabeth’s family came from north Kent - her father had been MP for Rochester before her husband was - and perhaps she remembered William Alexander from his time at Monkton.
 I haven’t been able to find out how much the yearly income of Chacombe vicarage was, but I would suppose that it was rather more than the amount the Aytons had been receiving from William Alexander’s last two appointments.